 René Cassin is pleased that the Government has reversed the 500% court fees increase in the immigration tribunal.
 Mia Hasenson-Gross, Director of René Cassin, previously said that the massive hike […]

 Want to help people through the asylum system?
 Find out how at these free workshops

 This Saturday, the 17th September, tens of thousands of people will be marching in solidarity with refugees.
 If you want to join the Jewish bloc, you can meet outside Marble […]

 Kezia Niman writes about the indelible link between Jewish history and the refugee crisis

-Dear Home Secretary, Congratulations on your appointment.
-Your government has committed to leave the European Union while maintaining Britain’s position as a compassionate and outward facing country, meeting our global responsibilities.
-We are writing to urge you to maintain and increase the UK’s support for people who have fled violence, conflict and persecution, as part of the UK’s response to the global refugee emergency”.
+“Dear Home Secretary, we are writing to urge you to maintain and increase the UK’s support for people who have fled violence, conflict and persecution, as part of the UK’s response to the global refugee emergency”.